top of page

 Always seek the advice of your physician, qualified healthcare provider, or other licensed medical professional regarding any medical condition, symptoms, or treatment options.
 Do not disregard professional medical advice or delay seeking it because of information you have read on this website.

-A to Zen Therapies and its contributors make no guarantees regarding the accuracy, completeness, or reliability of any information presented.
+A to Zen Therapies and its contributors provide information for general informational purposes only and may not reflect individual medical circumstances.
 Individual results from wellness practices, supplements, or natural therapies may vary.

 If you are pregnant, nursing, taking medication, or have a pre-existing health condition, consult a qualified healthcare professional before starting any new wellness routine, supplement, or therapy.